Jaja Wachuku: First Speaker of the House

 From 1959 to 1960, Wachuku was the first indigenous Speaker of the House of Representatives of Nigeria.
 Wachuku replaced Sir Frederic Metcalfe of Great Britain, who was Speaker of the House from 1955 to 1959; and during Wachuku's Speakership, "State Opening of Parliament" was "on October 3, 1960, by her Majesty’s Special Representative, Princess Alexandra of Kent."
 Notably, as First Speaker of the House, Wachuku received Nigeria's Instrument of Independence – also known as Freedom Charter, on Saturday 1 October 1960 from Princess Alexandra of Kent – Queen Elizabeth II of Great Britain's representative at the Nigerian Independence ceremonies.
 On a 1960 United States tour as the House of Representatives Speaker, Wachuku was honoured and presented with the City of Philadelphia, Pennsylvania Blue Seal and Key to the City of Atlanta, Georgia.
 As Speaker of the House; and subsequently, Wachuku, during the civil rights movement, unwaveringly supported African Americans plus all Americans and humankind of goodwill who saw the humane, enriching need for true and respectful racial equality.

-Notably, It was during this period and during his years as First Nigerian Foreign Affairs Minister that Wachuku forged the reputed friendship that he had with three Presidents of the United States: Dwight D. Eisenhower, John F. Kennedy and Lyndon B. Johnson.
-He was also good friends with Sam Rayburn: 48th, 50th and 52nd Speaker of the United States House of Representatives, Adlai Stevenson, Martin Luther King Jr., Marian Anderson, Nelson Aldrich Rockefeller, Henry Ford II, Israel's Golda Meir, Nikita Khrushchev, plus numerous leaders and people around the world.
+During this period, and during his tenure as Nigeria’s first Minister of Foreign Affairs, Wachuku was reported to have developed personal and professional relationships with several prominent international figures, including U.S. Presidents Dwight D. Eisenhower, John F. Kennedy, and Lyndon B. Johnson.
+Sources have also described him as having associations with individuals such as Sam Rayburn, Adlai Stevenson II, Martin Luther King Jr., Marian Anderson, Nelson Rockefeller, Henry Ford II, Israel’s Golda Meir, and Soviet leader Nikita Khrushchev, among others.

 Wachuku with US President John F. Kennedy and Martin Luther King Jr.